Do you struggle with the F-word?

 Jesus said, “For if you forgive men when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive men their sins, your Father will not forgive your sins.”
 Pretty scary words, huh?

-Unfortunately, Jesus’ words here often have been misused as a sledgehammer to club each other into prematurely showing mercy in deep-wound situations.
-Jesus commands us to forgive—but occasionally we have to work through a process in order to release our offender.
+Unfortunately, Jesus’ words here often are misused as a sledgehammer to club people into prematurely showing mercy in deep-wound situations.
+We end up mouthing the words “I forgive you,” while our heart remains in an emotional rage.
+Jesus commands us to forgive—but occasionally we must work through a process to release our offender.
 And depending on the severity of the wound, the process takes commensurate time.

 If you have been betrayed by a close friend, or stabbed in the back by a family member, you’ll need time just to figure out which way is up.
 You’ll probably also need to reach out to qualified people who can legitimately help you work through your pain.
-Prayer is a huge part of the process as well.
-Most of the time we can forgive quickly.
-Occasionally, it requires some time and concentrated effort.
+Prayer is a huge part of the forgiving process as well.

 Forgiveness isn’t always one and done